tteck/Proxmox/README.md

 <h3 align="center" id="heading">⚡ Default Settings:  2GB RAM - 4GB Storage - 2vCPU ⚡</h3>

-**⚠ Run Compose V2 by replacing the hyphen (-) with a space, using docker compose, instead of docker-compose.**
+**⚠ You run Compose V2 by replacing the hyphen (-) with a space, using docker compose, instead of docker-compose.**

 **Portainer Interface - IP:9000**